 Penn Charter is grounded in Quaker beliefs and tradition.
 Among Penn Charter’s core values is a commitment to equity and diversity.
 This commitment is honored by the Overseers, administration, faculty, staff, students and their families and serves as a means to achieving all the goals of a Penn Charter education.
 The Strategic Vision’s goal on diversity defines Penn Charter as "a place where equity and diversity are understood, represented, and valued.”
 Admissions, hiring goals, curriculum design and pedagogy are rooted in the school’s vision for a thriving, diverse community.
 An important objective is the engagement of the entire school in “honest discussions about diversity.”

-The school-wide Diversity Committee, which includes Overseers, administrators, parents, and faculty and staff representatives, serves as a resource and sounding board, and is currently engaged in creating a five-year strategic plan for diversity for Penn Charter.
+The school-wide Diversity Committee, which includes Trustees, administrators, parents, and faculty and staff representatives, serves as a resource and sounding board, and is currently engaged in creating a five-year strategic plan for diversity for Penn Charter.

 Each part of this network is committed to supporting all kinds of families, expanding the anti-bias curriculum, and honoring the voices of every member of the community.

 Our dress code, in line with much of our program, is designed to guide students in the process of making solid individual choices that take into account the well-being of the community.
 As a Quaker school, we feel that it is appropriate for our physical appearance to be a reflection of our institutional values.
 Along with considering safety, we also want to reflect our belief in simplicity and non-violence.
 In addition, we want children to wear clothing that is affordable, neat in appearance and comfortable for participating in the variety of daily activities.
 Based on these values and guidelines, the following items of clothing are not permitted:

 - depictions of war or other violent acts, sayings or images